slash-lang/web/pages/home.md

 Slash combines PHP's simple execution model with the elegance of Ruby's object model.
 The result is a language that lets you achieve results quickly while being a joy to use.

+## Source code

+The Slash project is available on GitHub: https://github.com/slash-lang/slash

 ## Overview

     <%